Olivia Brower Spills Out Of Tiny Yellow Bikini In New Pic

 “The girl next door is becoming a Supermodel,” a third fan added, also pairing the comment with emoji depicting different stars and hand signs.

-“I’m sure mj knew you’d be a major model even then,” another one echoed the sentiment.
+“I’m sure mj knew you’d be a major model even then,” another one said, referencing Sports Illustrated: Swimsuit Issue editor MJ Day.